What is in this leaflet

 This medicine does not contain sucrose, gluten, tartrazine or any other azo dyes.

-Canesten® Thrush Treatment is distributed in Australia by:
+Canesten® Clotrimazole Thrush 1 Day Pessary & Cream is distributed in Australia by:

 875 Pacific Highway

-Canesten® Thrush Treatment is distributed in New Zealand by:
+Canesten® Clotrimazole Thrush 1 Day Pessary & Cream is distributed in New Zealand by:

 Bayer New Zealand Limited